When I bought my table saw, making this crosscut sled was one of the first table saw jigs to follow, and I didn’t regret it for a second.

 The wooden board for the zero clearance insert was screwed down the back.

-If the zero clearance is not correct over time, you can simply replace the small wooden board.
+If the zero clearance is worn out over time, you can simply replace the small wooden board.

-For the groove in the top of the fence where the T-track should be, I used my table saw.
+For the groove in the top of the fence where the T-track should be, I used my table saw and table saw fence.

 I didn’t have made my kerfmaker at that time but if I had made my kermaker, making that slot would be much easier.

-After making the slot, I updated it with the chisel after which the T-track could be inserted into the slot and secured with screws.
+After making the slot, I updated it with the chisel, after which the T-track could be inserted into the slot and secured in place with screws.

 If you want to build your own kerfmaker be sure to watch my blog DIY Kerfmaker for perfect dados and grooves.